-Seismic Savanna: ML for classifying wildlife and behaviors in Kenya
+Seismic Savanna: Classifying wildlife and behaviors using vibration data

 Team